saltyorg/docs/docs/reference/server.md

 Best results are seen with an actual dedicated server, not a VPS like those available from Linode, Vultr, or the like.
 Linodes, Vultr "Cloud Compute", Hetzner "Cloud Servers", and probably others like them, in particular, are known to _not_ work in at least one significant way; NZBGet reports 0 available disk space while Sonarr, Radarr, and tools like `df` and `du` report disk space as expected.

+A commonly-asked question is ["can I run cloudbox on this server?"](../community/guides/chazguides/server.md)

 You will need root access to install Saltbox.

 The server should be a completely fresh OS install.
 Do not try to install any dependencies on your own, Saltbox will do that for you.